 Candidates who already hold a DNSPM, a bachelor’s or master’s degree in the specialisation concerned will not be permitted to apply to study in the same area at undergraduate level (DNSPM) at the Lyon CNSMD.

-For undergraduate and master’s courses, candidates cannot normally apply more than three times for the same specialisation (even if the applications are not made in consecutive years).
-Any subsequent applications must be made within five years of the candidate’s first attempt.
-Candidates who have passed the preliminary round at least once are nevertheless permitted to make a fourth application.
+For undergraduate and master’s courses, candidates cannot apply more than three times for the same specialisation (even if the applications are not made in consecutive years).
+Candidates who have passed the 1st round of the entrance exam at least once are permitted to make a fourth application.

 Candidates who withdraw from audition sessions without notifying the CNSMD by registered post with recorded delivery in the two-week period preceding the audition session will not be allowed to apply the following year except in cases of force majeure.

 Applications withdrawn in due time are still counted as one of the three maximum applications.

 Upon admittance, candidates who are not citizens of French-speaking countries must prove their competence in French in accordance with the Common European Framework Reference scale defined by the Council of Europe (CEFR).
 The levels required are as follow :

 Students who do not fulfill these obligations are placed on leave to obtain at own expense the required language certificate; they retain the benefit of their admission for one year and may resume their studies subject to meeting these obligations upon their return from leave.